pokt-network/pocket-network-protocol/utility/README.md

 3. This document is not a complete Pocket Network whitepaper.
 It is a specification of the utility module components and background knowledge of the protocol internals is required.
 4. This document is not an academic paper paper.
 The reader's knowledge of background concepts is implicitly assumed.
 5. This document does not outline implementation specific interfaces or details.
+6. This document is a foundation specifications and formally defined components/details will be added over time

 ## 2. Requirements